Routing

 response = requests.patch(url, headers=headers, data=json.dumps(payload))

-4. Tracking Route Progress
+4. Tracking route progress

 Use GET /fleet/routes/audit-logs/feed